|

 1448 "Holder of the Royal Authority" Dowager Queen Dorothea zu

-Brandenburg of Denmark
+Brandenburg in Denmark

 1448-52 Mistress of Örebro, Närke and Värmland (Sweden)